Shimazu Hisamitsu: After the Meiji Restoration

 After the Meiji Restoration, Hisamitsu continued to hold real power in the Satsuma Domain (Kagoshima Domain).
-In the 4th year of Meiji (1871), the imperial government officials led by Saigo Takamori and Okubo Toshimitusu, who held government positions, issued an order to abolish the prefecture, which angered Hisamitsu in Kagoshima, and set off fireworks for an entire day in protest.
+In the 4th year of Meiji (1871), the imperial government officials led by Saigo Takamori and Okubo Toshimichi, who held government positions, issued an order to abolish the domains, which angered Hisamitsu in Kagoshima, and set off fireworks for an entire day in protest.
 In the old daimyo, Hisamitsu was the only one who was dissatisfied with the abolition of the domain.
 The "conspiracy of Choshu" was also outraged by the setting of the capital.